Kieran works at the BBC, as the script producer for EastEnders.

-Kieran started his career in entertainment and factual television as a Researcher, Reporter and Producer before joining the acclaimed Irish medical drama The Clinic in 2007, initially as a Script Researcher, then progressing to Script Editor.
+He started his career in entertainment and factual television as a researcher, reporter and producer.
+In 2007 he joined the acclaimed Irish medical drama The Clinic, initially as a script researcher, then progressing to script editor.

-After three full seasons on The Clinic, Kieran helped develop its final season as Series Editor, before taking up the role as Story Editor on Ireland’s popular soap opera Fair City, where he stayed for five years.
-During his time on Fair City, Kieran was involved in every stage of the editorial process, working as a Storyliner, Script Editor and Scriptwriter.
+After three full seasons on The Clinic, Kieran helped develop its final season as the series editor, before taking up the role as Story Editor on Ireland’s popular soap opera Fair City, where he stayed for five years.
+During his time on Fair City, Kieran was involved in every stage of the editorial process, working as a storyliner, script editor and scriptwriter.

 In 2015, Kieran became the script editor on award-winning police series Red Rock, and combined script editing with story development for the show.

 In 2018, he moved to the UK to work as a script editor on EastEnders (BBC), where he was quickly promoted to Senior Script Editor and then Development Producer.
 While at EastEnders, Kieran developed a specialist outreach writers programme aimed at underrepresented talent, and also supported the resourcing and talent teams as a diversity and inclusion specialist.
 After a period working as the story editor for ITV Studios on Emmerdale, Kieran is now back at the BBC in the role of Script Producer for EastEnders.

 Kieran has also worked for BBC Writersroom in Belfast, script editing successful candidates on their development scheme and looking for new writing talent.

 He has acted as consultant for various funding agencies and independent production companies, assessed on commissioning initiatives, and regularly takes part in discussion panels at literary and film festivals.
 He has tutored on the screenwriting Masters programme at the National University of Ireland, Galway.